-Results 1–10 of 40 for "Curriculum"X related to "Candidates weigh in: Paul L. Craig, PhD" Refine Your Search Refine Your Search TopicEducation (20)HIV & AIDS (6)Children (3)Learning & memory (3)Bullying (1) 8 more... [+] Death & dying (1)Depression (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Brabeck, Mary (1)Britton, Paula J. (1)Fernald, L. D. Jr. (1)Fernald, P. S. (1) 10 more... [+] Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
+Results 1–10 of 40 for "Curriculum"X related to "Candidates weigh in: Paul L. Craig, PhD" Refine Your Search Refine Your Search TopicEducation (30)HIV & AIDS (7)Children (4)Learning & memory (4)Anxiety (1) 10 more... [+] Bullying (1)Death & dying (1)Depression (1)Law & psychology (1)Race (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1) 16 more... [+] Ernst, Randal M. (1)Forsyth, Andrew D. (1)Freeman, James (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Leal, Linda (1)Lucariello, Joan (1)Matsumoto, David (1)McCombs, Barbara (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Weseley, Allyson (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Teaching Tip SheetsTeaching tip sheets by Ann O'Leary, Craig Kain, David Whitcomb, Lisa Bowleg, Paula Britton, Seth Kalichman, Michael P. Carey and Andrew D. Forsyth on cognitive dissonance, motivated reasoning, loss and AIDS-related bereavement, flexible therapeutic frames, social support networks, attitudes and behavior change, self – efficacy, counselor attitude bias, and stigma and prejudice.Curriculum 2.Teaching Tip Sheet: Flexible Therapeutic FramesHIV/AIDS has forced psychologists to make use of flexible therapeutic frames and broadened counseling, improving clinical psychology's understanding of the practice of psychotherapy.
 Comparisons of traditional mental health services and "bending the frame" can be used as a teaching strategy.Curriculum 3.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 4.Motivation and EmotionA lesson plan on hunger, sex, achievement, aggression and gender differences.Curriculum 5.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
-Curriculum 6.Curriculum: Sample #1Sample questions on program objectives, content and instruction and their appropriateness for postdoctoral level training, teaching methods, visual aids, handouts and oral presentations,Curriculum 7.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 8.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 9.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 10.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Curriculum"X related to "Candidates weigh in: Paul L. Craig, PhD"
+Curriculum 6.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 7.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 8.Activity 4.3: Accuracy of ObservationThis activity provides an intriguing introduction to discussions of the accuracy and reliability of humans as observers of behavioral events and environmental characteristics.Curriculum 9.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
+As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 10.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Having choices allows children to feel that they have control or ownership over their own learning.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 40 for "Curriculum"X related to "Candidates weigh in: Paul L. Craig, PhD"